 Custom indexes

-For non-OpenTelemetry data — audit trails, custom application events, third-party log formats — create an index with the schema your data needs.
-See Create a custom index for the YAML structure, field types, tokenizers, and retention policy.
+For non-OpenTelemetry data (audit trails, custom application events, third-party log formats), create an index with the schema your data needs.
+See Create a custom index for the Create-index form: field types, tokenizers, and retention policy.
 Once it exists, configure how Rootprint maps its fields from the index’s Configuration tab.

 Next steps